ramiz-moktader/geospatial-programming-course/docs/conditional-statements-class2.md

+**Operands and Operators**

+- **Operands:** These are the values or variables that operators act upon.
+For example, in the expression 5 + 3, the operands are 5 and 3.

+- **Operators:** These are symbols or keywords that perform operations on operands.
+In the expression 5 + 3, the plus sign (+) is the operator that adds the operands 5 and 3.

+So, in short, operands are the things you operate on, and operators are the symbols or keywords that perform the operations.

+**Conditional statements**

 Conditional statements are essential tools in programming, allowing developers to execute different actions based on specific conditions.
 In JavaScript, several conditional statements facilitate this process, each serving a distinct purpose.

 **1. The "if" Statement:**